StateSmith/StateSmith-examples/embedded-solar-1/docs/alternate.md

 # Alternate
-If you don't provide any direction hints, PlantUML will generally do a decent job if you use long arrows `-->` instead of short `->` arrows.
+If you don't provide any direction hints, PlantUML will generally do a decent job if you use vertical arrows `-->` instead of horizontal `->` arrows.

 The result is not nearly as nice, but still fairly legible.
+And it is quick to implement :)

 ![](alternate.png)